NeuroQuestAi/.github/profile/README.md

 Welcome to **NeuroQuest** organization on GitHub where we love :orange_heart: all things **open source**.

 **NeuroQuest** is a company focused on **cognitive solutions**.
-Our services expose **Artificial Intelligence** APIs that enable developers and data scientists to easily integrate intelligent features such as individual's personality, emotions, easy recognition, speech and vision.
+Our services expose **Artificial Intelligence** APIs that enable developers and data scientists to easily integrate intelligent features such as individual's personality, emotions, facial recognition, speech and vision.

 ### 🧰 Languages and Tools